csu-cs/csci-315/docs/lectures/02-unix-compilation.md

   file](https://en.wikipedia.org/wiki/Everything_is_a_file)!
 Well,
   almost.

-- Drives, ports, devices (e.g., printers) are file descriptors.
+- Drives, ports, and devices (e.g., printers) are file descriptors.

 - A file has a name and an [***inode*** (index node)](https://en.wikipedia.org/wiki/Inode) that stores its metadata